run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 ## Hardware Requirements

-*   __Kubernetes: Dedicated CPU-only machine:__ To save on expensive GPUs-based hardware, we recommend a dedicated, CPU-only machine, that is not running user workloads.
+*   __Kubernetes: Dedicated CPU-only machine:__ To save on expensive GPUs-based hardware, we recommend (though not a must), a dedicated, CPU-only machine, that is not running user workloads.
 On the CPU-only machine, Run:AI requires the following resources on top of the Kubernetes hardware requirements:

+    *   2 CPUs
     *   2GB of RAM
     *   20GB of Disk space

 *   __Shared data volume:__ Run:AI, via Kubernetes, abstracts away the machine on which a container is running.
-For containers to run anywhere, they need to be able to access data from any machine in a uniform way.
-Typically, this requires a NAS (Network-attached storage) which allows any node to connect to storage outside the box.
+For containers to run anywhere, they need to be able to access data from any machine in a uniform way in order to access training data and code as well as save checkpoints, weights and other machine-learning related artifacts.
+Typically, this requires a NAS (Network-attached storage) which allows any node to connect to storage outside the box or some object storage to achieve a similar purpose.

+* __Docker Registry__ With Run:AI, Workloads are based on Docker images.
+For container images to run on any machine, these images must be downloaded from a docker registry rather than reside on the local machine (though this also is [possible](../../Researcher-Setup/Switch-from-working-with-Docker-to-working-with-Run-AI-/#image-repository)).
+You can use a public registry such as [docker hub](https://hub.docker.com/) or set up a local registry on-premise.
+Run:AI can assist with setting up the repository.

 ## Network Requirements